This DIY Children’s Doctor Costume post is being sponsored by:

 I went out and bought fabric to make the coat, but as I sat down to draw out a pattern, I looked over and saw my husband’s closet full of white dress shirts, he couldn’t possibly need all of them right?
-I asked which one I could have and went to work!
+If your husband also has extra shirts laying around ask which one you can have and go to work!
+Otherwise, a stop at a thrift store should get you an inexpensive white shirt.

 Children’s Doctor Costume